neil-unomaha/CIF_CYBR_8950/Literature-Research.md

     - What is collective intelligence?
 How does an organization determine if a collective intelligence strategy is appropriate?

 3. Contribution: General overview of collective intelligence.
 Key detail: data and intelligence are two different things.
-Often, intelligence is sold when in fact it is really just data.
+Often, intelligence is sold when in fact it is just data.
 Intelligence is data that has been vetted by some process or procedure and that satisfies three different requirements: the data needs to be relevant, actionable, and valuable

 4. Rationale: This book functioned as an overview of collective intelligence.
 It did not include research.